Admin Guide: Using PowerShell with the Azure Information Protection unified client

 - The super user feature must be enabled for your organization and your account must be configured to be a super user for Azure Rights Management.

 Prerequisite 1: The Azure Rights Management service must be activated

 If your Azure Information Protection tenant is not activated, see the instructions for [Activating the protection service from Azure Information Protection.

 Prerequisite 2: To remove protection from files for others using your own account

 Typical scenarios for removing protection from files for others include data discovery or data recovery.
 If you are using labels to apply the protection, you could remove the protection by setting a new label that doesn't apply protection or by removing the label.

 You must have a Rights Management usage right to remove protection from files, or be a super user.
 For data discovery or data recovery, the super user feature is typically used.
-To enable this feature and configure your account to be a super user, see Configuring super users for Azure Rights Management and Discovery Services or Data Recovery.
+To enable this feature and configure your account to be a super user, see Configuring super users for Azure Information Protection and discovery services or data recovery.